eslint/eslint.org/drafts/interesting-bugs-caught-by-no-constant-binary-expression.md

 Both of these are examples of expressions that _look_ like they can affect the way the program evaluates, but in reality, do not.

 This rule originally started as just an attempt to detect unnecessary null checks.
 However, as I worked on it, I realized useless null checks were just a special case of a broader category: useless code.
-Eventually it clicked for me:

-> Because developers don’t _intend_ to write useless code, any useless code you can detect is not doing what the developer intended, and is therefore a bug.
+Eventually it clicked for me: Because developers don’t _intend_ to write useless code, any useless code you can detect is not doing what the developer intended, and is therefore a bug.

-This realization was confirmed for me when I ran the first version of the rule against our code base at work, and it detected a wide variety of subtle and interesting bugs which had made it through code review.
+This realization was confirmed for me when I ran the first version of the rule against our code base at Meta, and it detected a wide variety of subtle and interesting bugs which had made it through code review.

-## Real Bugs
+## Real world bugs found with `no-constant-binary-expressions`

 In this section I’ll share a number of types of bugs that this rule can catch.
 Each includes at least one concrete example detected in a popular open source project.
 My choice to include real examples here is not to shame anyone or any project, but to drive home the fact that these are errors that any team can easily make.

-### Confused by Operator Precedence
+### Confusing operator precedence

-By far the most common class of bug the rule finds, are places where developers misunderstood the precedence of operators.
-Particularly unary operators like `!`, `+` and `typeof`.
+The most common class of bug the rule finds is places where developers misunderstood the precedence of operators, particularly unary operators like `!`, `+` and `typeof`.

 ```javascript
 if (!whitelist.has(specifier.imported.name) == null) {